bokuweb/react-rnd/README.md

 For instance, a video could be displayed 16:9 with a 50px side bar.
 If omitted, set `0`.

+#### `scale?: number;`

+Specifies the scale of the canvas your are dragging or resizing this element on.
+This allows you to, for example, get the correct drag / resize deltas while you are zoomed in or out via a transform or matrix in the parent of this element.
+If omitted, set `1`.

 #### `lockAspectRatioExtraHeight?: number;`

 The `lockAspectRatioExtraHeight` property enables a resizable component to maintain an aspect ratio plus extra height.